arturopie/bookshelf/INSTRUCTIONS.md

 Elaborate on your learnings here in `INSTRUCTIONS.md`

 * Key Learning: You can useContext indirectly from regular functions (non hooks), by creating a hook with a useCallback that returns the original function.
 The hook can access the context, so it will be available to the regular function
+* Good practice: Give a context a display name for the devtools.
+(E.g. AuthContext.displayName = 'AuthContext' )
+* "Collocating all global state for easy testing".
+I have avoided adding all our providers on test setup, as we are afraid of test slowdown, complexity.
+How much truth is in this?
+Is there going to be a slowdown really (and by how much).
+It looks like AuthProvider could be slow, as it's making requests and auth token stuff, but how is that mocked out?.
+This is a speed vs production parity tradeoff.

 ## Background